Pxavier12/springtest/README.md

 # 🚀 SpaceX Launcher 🚀
 SpaceX Launches Blog created with React, Vite and Chakra-ui.

-Final Product NodeJS and Npm on your machine.
 Install NodeJS For Mac/Windows/Linux

 #### Setup